-Co-requisite Modules:

-Lecturer(s): Dr FA Korkees

-Format: Lectures 22 hours Practicals 9 hours

-Blended Learning activity 10 hours Directed private study 36 hours Preparation for assessment 30

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-All lectures will be delivered on-campus

-Practicals will be delivered on-campus

-The module is assessed with 2 hours examination (75%) and class test (10%) and lab report (15%)

-For the class test and lab report: The quality of English does not form part of the assessment.

-Online class test (10%) - A short test, based on multiple-choice questions covering all practicals.
-This is worth 10% of the module and is really a check to make sure you have understood the basics of each practical.

-Assignment (15%) - Detailed report on one of the polymer-based practical sessions, as detailed below:

-Practical 1: Environmental Stress Cracking of Amorphous Polymers

-Practical 2: Injection Moulded Glass Fibre Reinforced Nylon
+Credits: 10 ) Session: 2023/24 January-June Pre-requis ite Modules: Co-requisi te Modules: Lecturer(s ): Dr FA Korkees Format: Lectures 22 hours Practicals 9 hours Directed private study 36 hours Preparation for assessment 30 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Delivery M Learning P each week on-campus ethod: All Programmes will employ a blended approach to delivery using the Canvas Digital latform for live and self-directed online activity, with live and self-directed on-campus activities.
+Students may also have the opportunity to engage with online versions of sessions delivered All lectures and practicals will be delivered on-campus The module e is assessed with 2 hours examination (75%) and class test (10%) and lab report (15%) For the clas ss test and lab report: The quality of English does not form part of the assessment.
+Online clas worth 10% practical. s test (10%) - A short test, based on multiple-choice questions covering all practicals.
+This is of the module and is really a check to make sure you have understood the basics of each Assignmen Practical 1: Practical 2: Practical 3: t (15%) - Detailed report on one of the polymer-based practical sessions, as detailed below: Environmental Stress Cracking of Amorphous Polymers Injection Moulded Glass Fibre Reinforced Nylon Carbon Fibre Composites - Effects of curing temperature on the tensile properties.
+This assigr ment is worth 15% of the module.
+Important - session tha Only stude Attendance at all practical sessions is expected.
+Students will not gain any marks for a practical at they did not attend, even if a report is submitted for the assignment.
+Ints who attend all 3 practical sessions will be permitted to take the class test.
+Module Air properties of and knowle ms: The module will explore the link between the processing methods, structure and mechanical of polymers and polymer-based composites.
+This will give the students a good understanding edge about the effects of structure and properties on the behaviour of these materials.
+Module Co ontent: Module content: [lectures and practicals hours] Introduction Thermopole Practical: Rheology Manufactor Computer modelling on to polymeric materials: polymers structures and properties.
+[2] astic and thermoset polymers: properties, applications and issues related [2] Environmental Stress Cracking of Amorphous Polymers [2] ; the flow behaviour of polymer melts and solutions.
+[2] uring methods with thermoplastics; Extrusion and Injection moulding; including a brief review of Practical: Manufacture Injection Moulded Glass Fibre Reinforced Nylon.
+[2] uring methods with thermosets and rubbers.
+[3]

+- Polymer based composites: an overview.
+[2]

-Practical 3: Carbon Fibre Composites - Effects of curing temperature on the tensile properties.
+Practical: Carbon Fibre Composites Effects of curing temperature on the tensile properties.
+[2]

+- Polymer joining and finishing methods.
+[2]